Deadline Extended!! Proposals are being accepted on a "rolling basis" until the remaining spots are filled-Get yours in today!

 Who is eligible to apply?

-All faculty and staff are eligible to submit project proposals, either individually or as a group.
-Projects proposed by teams of faculty and/or staff are encouraged.
+All faculty and staff are eligible to submit project proposals.
 Individuals may receive TUC Learning-Centered Grant funding more than once, but priority will be given to those who have not yet received funding.

 Participants who can commit to participating in the the required TUC Learning-Centered programming (i.e., TUC-LC Retreat & TUC-LC Faculty Learning Community).